ReaganLeon00/The-Tech-Academy-Basic-SQL-Projects/README.md

-This reposoitory contains a library database projects.
+This repository contains a library database project.